 Source :A testable hypothesis on the possible role of electron spin in the origin of bio-homochirality arXiv, 2020.

 The recognition of chiral (i.e. 'handed') molecules goes back to the time of Louis Pasteur.
-Since then, exhaustive investigations in a wide range of life-forms has shown 100% consistence in the homochirality ('same handed') of biological chemicals.
+Since then, exhaustive investigations in a wide range of organisms has shown 100% consistence in the homochirality ('same handed-ness') of biological chemicals.

 There are many theories on how this might have evolved (chemical, mathematical, quantum-based etc. etc.) but none is currently accepted as a definitive answer.